Excerpted from the book on mindful business management, Business Black Belt

 E-mail within your company is a great way to gather feedback.
 It’s not as confrontational as a face-to-face meeting and encourages a “stream of consciousness” message that might suck out any other venomous problems brewing in employees’ minds.
 You make it “safe” when you are genuinely interested in learning and improving what you do or sell.
 Your responses will demonstrate appreciation and encourage further communication.
 You don’t want to be the last to find out about the rumors circulating through your business.

 Ask questions!
 I mean really find out by asking, “How do you feel about this?
 Do you think we are doing the right thing on this project?”
 Our software packages include an 800# and a note from me that says, “I would personally like to hear what you have to say.
 If you have a suggestion, idea, complaint, comment or success story… anything we can do to improve our products, service or better run our company to help you, I’d like your input.
 Please feel free to give me a call (800) 346-5426.”
 People call!

-Here’s an example of a call I received a few years ago:
+Here’s an example of a call I received many years ago:

 Your call makes a difference

 Once I called another software company to order their product and their voice mail system finally transferred me to the sales department… and then lost me in an endless loop.
 I called again.
 Same thing!
 After ranting and raving to whoever would listen at my company, I decided to go to the source of my frustration.
 I left a brutal message on the company’s voice mail system saying, in no uncertain terms, what a problem their system was and how it must be killing their sales.